-Ball State University is accredited by the North Central Association of Colleges and Schools, the National Architectural Accrediting Board of the Association of Collegiate Schools of Architecture, the American Society of Landscape Architects, the Committee on Professional Training of the American Chemical Society, and the American Speech-Language Hearing Association.
+Ball State University is accredited by the North Central Association of Colleges and Schools, the National Architectural Accrediting Board of the Association of Collegiate Schools of Architecture, the American Society of Landscape Architects, and the American Speech-Language Hearing Association.
+The Department of Chemistry Curriculum is certified by the Committee on Professional Training of the American Chemical Society.

-All teacher education and licensing programs are accredited by the Indiana Department of Education's Division of Professional Standards and the National Council for Accreditation of Teacher Education (NCATE).
+All teacher education and licensing programs are accredited by Indiana Department of Education and the Council for the Accreditation of Educator Preparation (CAEP).

 Programs in the College of Fine Arts are accredited by the National Association of Schools of Art and Design, the National Association of Schools of Music, and the National Association of Schools of Theatre.
 The Museum of Art is accredited by the American Association of Museums.

-The technology and engineering teacher education program in the Department of Technology is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The technology and engineering teacher education program in the Department of Technology is accredited by the CAEP.
 The Construction Management major is accredited by the American Council on Construction Education (ACCE).

 The School of Nursing is accredited by the Indiana State Board of Nursing and Commission on Collegiate Nursing Education (CCNE).

 The athletic training major in the School of Physical Education is accredited by the Commission on Accreditation of Athletic Training Education.
-The Exercise Science major is accredited by the National Strength and Conditioning Associate (NSCA – recognized).
-The Physical Education teaching major is accredited by NCATE.
+The Exercise Science major is recognized by the National Strength and Conditioning Associate (NSCA – recognized).
+The Health and Physical Education teaching major is accredited by CAEP.

 The program in urban planning is accredited by the Planning Accreditation Board of the American Institute of Certified Planners and the Association of Collegiate Schools of Planning.